-The life of a musician is riddled with all breeds of feedback - from positive and constructive to downright negative.
-While most of us aren't receiving feedback beneath the same limelight in our professional careers, it also comes in all shapes during our day-to-day interactions.
+The life of a musician is riddled with all breeds of feedback — from positive and constructive to downright negative.
+While most of us aren't receiving feedback in the limelight in our professional careers, feedback can come in all shapes during our day-to-day interactions.
 How we respond to it can make all the difference.

 Regardless of how important we know feedback is to our growth, it can be difficult to absorb while dodging our own egos, preconceived notions, and personal opinions.

 Luckily, we can turn to the stars for guidance!
 Here are three rock star tips to help you get the most out of feedback: